hxkhan/evie/README.md

 > The flag `-t` prints the execution time of just Evie, i.e. total time `-` the time it took to compile Evie itself.
 You could alternatively build Evie first by doing `go build ./cli`, as shown at the bottom of this page.

+> Also you need Go installed of course.
+But don't worry as it is probably the simplest language to setup.
+See [here](https://go.dev/doc/install).

 ## Goals
 - Highly performant
 - Builtin concurrency